utkarshcse2026/WeatherApp/README.md

 ### Prerequisites

 1. **Node.js:** Ensure that Node.js is installed on your machine.
-You can download it from [https://nodejs.org/](https://nodejs.org/).

 2. **API Key:** Obtain a free API key from a weather API provider.
-This app uses the OpenWeatherMap API, and you can get a key by signing up at [https://openweathermap.org/api](https://openweathermap.org/api).
+This app uses the OpenWeatherMap API.

 ### Setup